JoeLawler23/Geometry-Importer/README.md

 ## Geometry-Import:

+# Release 1.2.1
+- Updated alphabet to line to conform to new geometry type

 # Release 1.2.0
 - Automatically down convert all geometry types for all file types
 - Down convert based on number of segments or segment length